barrucadu/lookwhattheshoggothdraggedin.com/posts/arden-vul-6-months-in.markdown

 date: 2023-11-18
 topic: campaign-notes
 system: ose
-excerpt: |
-    I've been running a campaign of [The Halls of Arden Vul](https://preview.drivethrurpg.com/en/product/307787/Arden-Vul-Bundle-BUNDLE) for 6 months now and it is tremendous fun.
-This post is for the potential Arden Vul [abbr:gm], on the fence over whether to run it.
-I'll cover what Arden Vul is and how I feel about it; the highlights of my campaign and what crazy stuff the players have got up to in the last 24 weekly sessions; the practical matters of rules, preparation, and how I run it week to week; and finally I'll end with some advice.
 ---

 I've been running a campaign of [The Halls of Arden Vul][] for 6 months now.